k-allgood/todolist/README.md

 # todolist
-A to-do list built with JavaScript
+A to-do list built with vanilla JavaScript